OctopusDeploy/docs/CONTRIBUTING.md

 Partials are version specific files that contain markdown that is included inside other markdown documents.
 Version specific partials are useful when a feature changes between releases, and you need to display one version of the documentation to users viewing older versions of the docs, and a different version of the same page (or part of the same page) to users viewing a newer version of the doc.

-Partials use the same version ranges as [nuget](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).
+Partials use the same version syntax as [nuget](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).

 The convention for defining partials is: filePrefix_key_version.partial.md

-For instance, if the way a feature is configured in version 2019.2, you can add the markdown with the instructions to configure the feature the old way to a partial with the following filename:
+For instance, if the way a feature is configured changes in version 2019.2, you can add the markdown with the instructions to configure the feature the old way to a partial with the following filename:

 `index_configure_(,2019.2).partial.md`